-By Mary Luz Mejia | Published on December 9, 2021
+By Mary Luz Mejia | Published on January 29, 2026

+The Jamaican jerk seasoning origin story is a history that's as spicy as the taste.
+The seasoning traveled over multiple continents before it finally reached the sun-drenched, beautiful beaches of Jamaica.
 Jamaican jerk is both a spice and a way of cooking that continues to enchant food lovers the world over.
 Sample the melting pot that is Jamaican cuisine and get ready to dive into the smoky, mouthwatering world of jerk.

 According to The Food Lover's Companion (Third Edition) by Sharon Tyler Herbst, Jamaican jerk seasoning is a dry blend of spices that's used primarily in the preparation of grilled proteins.
-"The ingredients can vary, depending on the cook, but Jamaican jerk blend is generally a combination of chilies, thyme, spices (such as cinnamon, ginger, allspice and cloves), garlic and onions," explains Tyler Herbst.
+"The ingredients can vary, depending on the cook, but Jamaican jerk blend is generally a combination of chilies, thyme, spices (such as cinnamon, ginger, allspice and cloves), garlic and onions," explains Herbst.

 Add to that scotch bonnet (or habanero) peppers, and you've got the popular, fiery-hot version.

-Depending on who's cooking, the blend can be rubbed directly on the meat prior to cooking or blended with a liquid to create a marinade.
-The perennial favorites for jerk are pork and chicken, but across the island, you can find jerk fish, crab, lobster, goat, vegetables and, yes, even fruit.
+Depending on who's cooking, the blend can be rubbed directly on the meat before cooking or blended with a liquid to create a marinade.
+The perennial favorites for jerk are pork and chicken.
+Across the island, you can find jerk fish, crab, lobster, goat, vegetables and, yes, even fruit.

-Jerk is also a method of cooking.
-A jerked piece of food is slow-smoked on the grill over pimento wood, which is native to the Caribbean Islands.
-The tree also produces the distinctive pimento berry, which is the origin of the Jamaican "allspice" used in Jamaican jerk seasoning.
-It's reminiscent of cloves, nutmeg, pepper and cinnamon all in one!
+Beyond each jerk recipe with the right spices, a jerked piece of food also refers to a method of cooking: slow-smoked on the grill over pimento wood, which is native to the Caribbean islands.
+The tree also produces the distinctive pimento berry, which is the origin of the Jamaican allspice used in Jamaican jerk seasoning.

-Another interesting side note about pimento is that the word comes from the Spanish word for pepper (pimiento) because early European explorers mistook it for black pepper and the name stuck.
+It's reminiscent of cloves, nutmeg, pepper and cinnamon all in one.
+Another interesting side note about pimento is that the word comes from the Spanish word for pepper (pimiento).
+Early European explorers mistook it for black pepper — and the name stuck.

 Jamaican Jerk Spices